DusanJovic-NOAA/NEMS_svn/doc/building.md

 | (other)                  | `unknown`          | `unknown`      | &nbsp;    |

-The confusing mixture of `.` and `_` is for historical reasons (maintaining compatibility with older scripts).
+The confusing mixture of `.` and `_` is for historical reasons (maintaining compatibility with other scripts).
 For your convenience, two aliases are provided:

 * `FULL_MACHINE_ID_DOT` = wcoss.phase1, wcoss.phase2, wcoss.cray